shreymukh2020/Chatbot-Groq-ChromaDB-LLAMA-3.0/README.md

    - The model interacts with the vector store to fetch relevant documents and answer questions.

 ### 3. **File Upload & Processing**
+  - **📂 File Upload**: Upload multiple PDF files within the working directory in the data folder📄.
+These files will be indexed and stored in the Chroma vector database for future retrieval.
    - The uploaded PDFs are processed using the **PyPDF2** library to extract text from them.
    - The extracted text is stored in the **Chroma** vector store, ready for interaction.